godotengine/godot-docs/contributing/development/core_and_modules/custom_platform_ports.rst

 necessary for building, unless third-party platform-specific dependencies need to be installed first.

-However, when a custom rendering backend is needed, another folder must be added in ``drivers/``.
+However, when a custom rendering driver is needed, another folder must be added in ``drivers/``.
 In this case, the platform port can be distributed as a fork of the Godot repository, or as a collection of several folders that can be added over a Godot Git repository clone.